Digitization will be inefficient unless it is backed by flawless protection standards

 To address the container shipping issues, MSC are spearheading the creation of a new association along with the world’s other leading container carriers: A.P.
 Moller – Maersk, CMA CGM, Hapag-Lloyd, and Ocean Network Express.
 The new association has revealed their intentions to promote digitization, standardization and interoperability in the container shipping industry.

 A key part of standardization will be the adoption of best practice in how shipments are loaded and protected.
 The benefits of digitization will be utterly lost on customers receiving cargo that is damaged or delayed due to non-compliance.
 This is why it is so important to work with a cargo securing partner who can guarantee that the same exceptional quality of protection will apply across your global supply chain.
 Cordstrap have the world’s most extensive protection network supplying support, advice and training in over 50 countries worldwide.
-Our state-of-the-art protection solutions are fully CTU Code compliant and are approved and certified by the world’s leading - shipping regulators including Germanischer Lloyd, the International Maritime Organization, Mariterm AB and the American Association of Railroads (AAR).
+Our state-of-the-art protection solutions are fully CTU Code compliant and are approved and certified by the world’s leading - shipping regulators including DNV, the International Maritime Organization, Mariterm AB and the American Association of Railroads (AAR).

 It is only by working with a protection specialist with Cordstrap’s global reach, reputation and expertise, can you confidently address the issue of standardizing protection throughout your organization.